Binary Tree in Action (Traversal)

 Note

-1. Can the answer be obtained by traversing the binary tree?
-If so, use a traverse
+1. Can you get the answer by traversing the binary tree once?

-function along with external variables, known as the "traversal" mindset.
+function with external variables—this is called the "traversal" approach.

-This article uses several straightforward examples to demonstrate the application of these principles, helping you understand the differences and connections between the "traversal" and "problem decomposition" mindsets.
+This article uses a few simple examples to help you practice these key principles, and to understand the differences and connections between the "traversal" and "problem decomposition" approaches.

 Problem 1: Invert Binary Tree